Hypolestes: Species distribution

-H. hatuey, H. trinitatis, and H. clara are estimated to have diverged into their separate species between 5.91 and 1.69 million years ago, through allopatric speciation in the Greater Antilles.
+Hypolestes hatuey, H. trinitatis, and H. clara are estimated to have diverged into their separate species between 5.91 and 1.69 million years ago, through allopatric speciation in the Greater Antilles.
 H. trinitatis is distributed in both Eastern and Central Cuba, causing them to be genetically different from the geographical separation that occurred around 2.0 and 0.62 million years ago.
 However, they continue to share enough traits to be classified as the same species.

 Ecology

-H. trinitatis and H. clara have both been found in subtropical or tropical moist lowland forests and freshwater rivers.
+Hypolestes trinitatis and H. clara have both been found in subtropical or tropical moist lowland forests and freshwater rivers.
 H. hatuey inhabits forest streams in mountainous regions.
 All damselflies have an indirect development life cycle as they grow.
 They start out in eggs on a decaying riparian plant surface, then emerge as nymphs.
 Nymphs stay in the stream or river water until adulthood.
 The transition from nymph to the adult damselfly can take several years.
 Sexual maturity can be distinguished in females specifically because of the change in body color as they develop.
 Damselfly diet shifts in composition throughout sexual maturity.
 However, damselflies are predators throughout each life cycle stage.
 Nymphs tend to eat any organism that is smaller than itself, which can include organisms like small fish.
 Once it is able to fly, the adult diet consists primarily of flies, mosquitoes, or any other small insect that the adult can grab.
 When looking at sex ratios of H. trinitatis, males outnumber females 2:1.
 This outcome can be attributed to males estimated in having higher life expectancies in comparison to females, with 17.4 days to 15.5 days respectively, or to the sexual dimorphisms of the species as a whole.